keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - With triggers, you can build applications that react to data modifications in DynamoDB tables.
 - Whenever an application creates, updates, or deletes items in the table, DynamoDB Streams writes a stream record with the primary key attribute(s) of the items that were modified.
 A stream record contains information about a data modification to a single item in a DynamoDB table.
 You can configure the stream so that the stream records capture additional information, such as the "before" and "after" images of modified items.

+### DynamoDB Global Tables
+- Global Tables is a multi-region, multi-master replication solution for fast local performance of globally distributed apps.
+- Global Tables replicates your Amazon DynamoDB tables automatically across your choice of AWS regions.
+- It is based on DynamoDB streams and is multi-region redundant for data recovery or high availability purposes.
+Application failover is as simple as redirecting your application’s DynamoDB calls to another AWS region.
+- Global Tables eliminates the difficult work of replicating data between regions and resolving update conflicts, enabling you to focus on your application’s business logic.
+You do not need to rewrite your applications to make use of Global Tables.
+- Replication latency with Global Tables is typically under one second.

 ## Redshift

 ### Redshift Simplified: